Ephebos: History

 After the end of the 4th century BC, the institution underwent a radical change.
 Enrolment ceased to be obligatory, lasted only for a year, and the limit of age was dispensed with.
 Inscriptions attest a continually decreasing number of ephebi, and with the admission of foreigners the college lost its representative national character.
 This was mainly due to the weakening of the military spirit and to the progress of intellectual culture.
 The military element was no longer all-important, and the ephebia became a sort of university for well-to-do young men of good family, whose social position has been compared with that of the Athenian "knights" of earlier times.
 The institution lasted till the end of the 3rd century AD.

-In the context of Greek mythology, an ephebe was a young man or initiate, around the ages of 17 to 20, who was put through a period of isolation from his prior community (usually the world of his mother, where he was a child in the community).
-The ephebe would need to hunt, rely on his senses, on aggression, stealth, and trickery to survive.
-At the end of the initiation the ephebe was reincorporated back into society as a man.
-The idea was that if the community was ever threatened, its men would have the skills needed to protect it.

-Rome

-In Rome, where the elite (mainly patricians) were often sent to Greece or received Greek teachers, the Greek word was adopted in the Latinate form ephebus (plural ephebi), and fixed at the 16 to 20 age bracket.
-Several new officials were introduced, one of special importance being the director of the Diogeneion, where youths under age were trained for the ephebia.
-At this period the college of ephebi was a miniature city; its members called themselves "citizens", and it possessed an archon (ruler), strategos, herald and other officials, after the model of ancient Athens.
+In the Hellenistic and Roman periods, foreigners, including Romans, began to be admitted as ephebes.
+At this period the college of ephebi was a miniature city, which possessed an archon, strategos, herald and other officials, after the model of the city of Athens.